Our Choice Recommendation

 - This German board game includes high quality wooden chickens that are cute, colorful, and sure to get kids interested.

 - This offer is easy to learn fast.

-- This choice may arrive with some damage in rare instances.
+- This German board game may arrive with some damage in rare instances.

 - The game doesn’t teach as much language as some others listed here.